 - The silverware basket

 Soak the silverware basket in a sink full of warm water and dish soap.
-Make sure to completely rinse the basket before putting back in dishwasher.
+Make sure to completely rinse the basket before putting back in the dishwasher.

 - The gasket